fryefryefrye/Open-Source-RKS/README.md

 ### Make the Controller/Recover

 You can build the Arduino based Controller what ever you like.
-Just connect nRF24L01 module with Arduino via SPI port.<br>
+Just connect nRF24L01 module with Arduino follow the table.<br>

 | PIN  | NRF24L01|Arduino UNO/NANO|Mega1280/2560|
 | ---------- | -----------| -----------| -----------|